Migrating IBM CICS and VSAM Data During COBOL to Java Refactoring

 ...

-// the key-value (search key) comes from WS-DATA structure
+// Key value comes from WS-DATA

 clientRecord.assignKeyValue(wsData.getKey());